Updated February 5, 2021

 Encouraged best practices

-- All participants should wear a face covering, including during practices and competitions, and when maintaining at least 6 feet social distance is not possible.
+- All participants should wear a face covering that fully covers their nose and mouth, including during practices and competitions, and when maintaining at least 6 feet social distance is not possible.

 - Require physicians notes for individuals who have a medical contraindication to wearing a face covering.